Reading Time: 6 minutes

 Desktop and Android users are your targets.
 Apple iOS does not support web push, so iPhone and iPad users won’t be able to opt-in or receive these notifications.

 There are a few requirements to consider with gathering opt-ins.
-First, Safari, Chrome, Firefox, and other browsers require users opt-in on an HTTPS domain.
+First, Safari, Chrome, Firefox, and other browsers require users to opt-in on an HTTPS domain.
 Second, users must see and interact with a grey, generic, browser-generated dialog box with non-customizable language that prompts the user to answer “Yes, you may send me notifications” or “No, you may not.”
 I call this dialog box “The Hard Ask.”

 Displaying a hard ask on an HTTPS site is the simplest of approaches and typically has the highest opt-in rates.
 Visitors see the hard ask pop-up asking them a yes or no question.
-They click yes, no or close it.
+They click yes, no, or close it.
 Done.
 You’ve either got a subscriber, you’ve got a unsubscribe, or you’ve got a chance to prompt them again in the future.

 Hard ask on HTTP is possible but requires the user to follow additional steps.
 On August 30, Google is no longer supporting this approach, but it’s still valid.
 Showing the same grey dialog box on HTTP is possible.
 If users click “allow” or “yes” they are shown a pop-up window.
 Interacting with that window opens an HTTPS window where the user is ultimately subscribed for.
 That HTTPS window usually disappears automatically.
 With this approach, there is an additional click required which does lower the opt-in rate.

 Many news and publishing sites employ this approach given much of the industry is still on HTTP.
-I typically see 7-10% on hard asks in the world of media and publishing given the “breaking news” nature of these sites.
+I typically see 7-10% on hard asks in the world of media and publishing gave the “breaking news” nature of these sites.
 Any other sites where timely alerts and notifications are part of the value the site provides also have similar rates.

 E-commerce sites experience lower (5-7%) opt-in rates.
 End users aren’t programmed to get alerts from the online store they’re shopping on, so they hesitate.
 They worry about a barrage of promos and special offers and other mass marketing approaches.

 The timing of the hard ask should also be considered.
-When do you want to request your end user get more engaged with your site?
+When do you want to request your end-user get more engaged with your site?
 Right away?
 Second visit in 30 days?
 What about after a video is viewed or some other trigger action.
 I see gains of 7-10% when our customers do purposeful growth experiments in this area.
 Remember, once end users say “no” to notifications at the point they are prompted with the hard ask, getting them to opt back in is a Herculean effort given the number of clicks required.

 The concept of a soft ask is messaging users before the hard ask with a bit more information on what value or benefit they’ll be receiving if they answer affirmatively on the following hard ask dialog.